 Mute swans (Cygnus olor) are non-migratory waterfowl.
-They were first introduced in the United States as a decorative captive waterfowl in the 1870s because of their impressive appearance.
-In the early 1900s, some of the swans escaped cavity in New Jersey (1916) and in New York (1919).
+They were first introduced in the United States in the 1870s as a decorative, captive waterfowl because of their impressive appearance.
+In the early 1900s, some swans escaped captivity in New Jersey (1916) and in New York (1919).
 Mute swans are now found throughout the Atlantic Flyway.
 These birds are very aggressive and threaten many native waterfowl species.

 Mute swans are native to Europe and parts of Asia.

-Mute swans thrive in aquatic habitats including bays, rivers, wetland, lake inlets and ponds where there is ample emergent and submerged vegetation.
-The swans utilize dense Phragmites and cattail stands for nesting areas.
-A mated pair of mute swans typically stays in the same territory year round, moving only for food shortages or if their habitat ices over.
+Mute swans thrive in aquatic habitats including bays, rivers, wetlands, lake inlets, and ponds where there is ample emergent and submerged vegetation.
+The swans utilize dense phragmites and cattail stands for nesting areas.
+A mated pair of mute swans typically stays in the same territory year-round, moving only for food shortages or if their habitat ices over.

 The swans were first brought to the United States and used in zoos and private estates because of their flashy appearance.
 A small number of birds escaped into the wild in New Jersey (1916) and New York (1919) and successfully created wild breeding populations.
 The birds then expanded into Rhode Island in the 1920s and are now found from southern Ontario, Canada to North Carolina.
-The release in the 1910’s started with a wild population of about 500 birds.
-New York has increased in population size to about 3000 birds.
+The release in the 1910s started with a wild population of about 500 birds.
+The population of mute swans in New York has increased in size to about 3000 birds.

-The swans are capable of reproducing between the ages of two to five years old.
+The swans are capable of reproducing between the ages of two and five years old.
 They build large nests (4 – 5 feet in diameter) in March or April.
 Mute swans produce on average 6 eggs per clutch, but could produce as many as 11 per clutch.
-The eggs hatch approximately 35 days after being laid (early June).
+The eggs hatch in early June, approximately 35 days after being laid.

-Some mute swans are very aggressive and territorial and will chase off and sometimes kill other waterfowl species that enter its territory.
+Some mute swans are very aggressive and territorial and will chase off and sometimes kill other waterfowl species that enter their territory.
 With the swan’s large breeding territories in wetlands, they displace many native birds for breeding habitat.
-Swans tend to be most aggressive during the nesting and brood rearing stages.
+Swans tend to be most aggressive during the nesting and brood-rearing stages.

 An adult mute swan is all white with an orange bill and black face with a black, fleshy knob on the forehead just above the nares.
-They are large waterfowl that have a long, curved neck.
+It is a large waterfowl that has a long, curved neck.
 Juvenile mute swans have dirty gray to white bodies, gray to pink legs, and a tan to pinkish bill.
 Adult mute swans weigh on average 25 lbs.
 The adults of native trumpeter and tundra swans have a similar body shape as mute swans, but may vary in overall size, facial markings and bill color.
-For a visual comparison of mute swans to native species visit: http://www.pserie.psu.edu/seagrant/ais/watershed/swan.htm
+For more information about mute swans visit:

 The New York State Department of Environmental Conservation (DEC) conducts surveys and research to gain more information on nest distributions, clutch sizes, hatching and survival rates, and numbers of breeding birds in a population.
 Understanding more about the population dynamics and behavior of mute swans will help for developing efficient management strategies.
 If a collared mute swan is found in New York, report it to the DEC to help with their tracking efforts.
 (For more information visit: http://www.dec.ny.gov/animals/7076.html)